pretix/pretix/doc/api/resources/items.rst

 require_approval                      boolean                    If ``True``, orders with this product will need to be
-                                                                 approved by the event organizer before they can be paid. has_variations                        boolean                    Shows whether or not this item has variations. variations                            list of objects            A list with one object for each variation of this item.
+                                                                 approved by the event organizer before they can be paid. generate_tickets                      boolean                    If ``False``, tickets are never generated for this product, regardless of other settings.
+If ``True``, tickets are generated even if this is a non-admission or add-on product, regardless of event settings.
+If this is ``null``, regular ticketing rules apply. has_variations                        boolean                    Shows whether or not this item has variations. variations                            list of objects            A list with one object for each variation of this item.
                                                                  Can be empty.
 Only writable during creation,